anubhavpgit/anubhavpgit.github.io/content/posts/ferryman.md

 **Sidenote:**

-This optimizer has aggressively removed the dead code blocks and optimized the loops and correctly identified that the code always returns `0` and thus removed the entire loop!

 And this, kids, is precisely why a similar code in `C`, `C++`, or `Rust` would be always be faster to run than in `Python`, `Java`, or `JavaScript`.
 The optimizations are done at the IR level, which is much closer to the machine code than the source code.
 All optimizations happen before the program runs, so there's no runtime overhead for these analyses.
 Type information is available at compile time, enabling more powerful optimizations and eliminating runtime type checking.

 In contrast, Interpreters typically analyze code line-by-line or function-by-function, missing many global optimization opportunities.
 Runtime type checking adds overhead and limits certain optimizations.